danomatika/lopack/README.md

 Building & Installing
 ---------------------

+Download a release tarball from <http://docs.danomatika.com/releases/lopack/>.
+Otherwise, if cloning this repo, you will need to run `autogen.sh` to create the configure script.

 You will need liblo installed before building.
 On Mac OSX, you can use [Homebrew](http://brew.sh) with:

     brew install liblo